General Improvements for Supply Chain (2/5)

-It is necessary to establish a strong supplier guide which is constantly developing throughout the firm and the entity will add great value to the company.
+It is necessary to establish a strong supplier guide that is constantly developing throughout the firm and the entity will add great value to the company.

 Supplier site visits

 Supplier site visits are made spontaneously rather than within a specific program and procedure.
-Thanks to sector and / or product group based supplier visit reports to be added to the procedure, a good preparation is made with the question bank which will be prepared as follows, as well as the mentioned visits can be recorded and put into the ERP system and checked back retrospectively.
+Thanks to the sector and/or product group based supplier visit reports to be added to the procedure, good preparation is made with the question bank which will be prepared as follows, as well as the mentioned visits can be recorded and put into the ERP system and checked back retrospectively.
 The supplier may be able to withdraw, check and update the previous report from the system during certain periodic visits.

 Sample question bank;

 Year of foundation